 Dr. Trinkner offers a range of general dentistry services to treat any stage of tooth decay.
 Tooth-colored dental fillings are often used to treat teeth with early stages of tooth decay.
 Other options include inlays, onlays, and dental crowns.
 If tooth decay is extensive, a root canal may be necessary.

-Visiting our Columbia dentist office twice a year for routine dental care provides the opportunity for Dr. Trinkner to spot developing tooth decay and other dental concerns in the early stages when a conservative treatment approach can be most effective.
+Visiting our Columbia dentist office twice a year for routine dental care provides the opportunity for Dr. Trinkner to spot developing tooth decay and other dental concerns.
+Spotting these problems in the early stages can almost always guarantee a conservative treatment approach as the most effective option.

 Replace Your Old Fillings With a Cosmetic Tooth-colored Filling

 Many patients have old, dark metal dental fillings that can begin to break down with age or cause them to hide their smiles.

 We can replace dark, metal fillings with natural-looking cosmetic fillings that will be durable, comfortable, and brighten up your smile!
 Old damaged fillings can allow further tooth decay if left untreated over time.

 Patients who have developed cavities, have damaged or decaying metal fillings, or who simply want to brighten up their smile can be offered several treatment options: